-Sarah Arriagada is a qualified art therapist with a Master’s Degree in Art Therapy from the Berlin-Weissensee School of Art, Germany and also holds a Master’s Degree in Fine Art from the University of the Arts Berlin.
-She is a practicing artist, Birth Art Mentor and recently completed her training to become a Birth Story Listener with midwife and childbirth mentor Pam England.
+Sarah Arriagada is an artist and art therapist.
+She holds a Master’s Degree in Art Therapy from the Berlin-Weissensee School of Art, Germany and a Master’s Degree in Fine Art from the University of the Arts Berlin.
+She is also a Birth Art Mentor and recently completed her training to become a Birth Story Listener with midwife and childbirth mentor Pam England.
 In March 2019, she completed the Postpartum Support International certificate training “Perinatal Mood Disorders: Components of Care” and the “Advanced Perinatal Mental Health Psychotherapy Training” in Champaign, Illinois.

 Sarah has worked for many years in different mental health and educational settings in Germany, the United Kingdom and the United States with people of varied backgrounds and ways of life.
 Via the arts, she strives to create connections and to encourage self-discovery and expression to enable transformation, healing and wellbeing.
 Being a mother herself, she is passionate about helping and supporting women during the delicate yet powerful transition that takes place in pregnancy, birth and motherhood.

 She founded Mother’s Well, An Art Space for Perinatal Wellbeing in Columbia, MO in the summer of 2018.
 Sarah welcomes and encourages women of any race, religion, national origin, marital status, sexual orientation, gender identity, or disability to attend her sessions.
 Previous experience with making art are not necessary!
 She offers a set rate with some flexibility based on the client’s income.
 Please contact her if you have any questions.

 “I am forever grateful for participating in birth art sessions with Sarah while I was pregnant with my son.
 I don’t consider myself particularly artistic or creative but quickly realized that it didn’t matter.
 The sessions were fun and enlightening – exactly what I needed to explore my thoughts/feelings on becoming a mother without boundaries or expectations.
 In discussing my art I was surprised to learn several new things about myself.
 I know I will continue to reflect on the experience for years to come, as I continue my motherhood journey.”
 Lindsay M.